developer-dmp/Android-Studio-Strings-Parser/README.md

 5. Paste the output from Google Translate into <i>input\strings_content_converted.txt</i>
 6. Run the program to rebuild the strings.xml file

 Boom.
-You now have a properly formatted strings.xml file that is an exact copy of the one you started with except it has the content for whatever other language you chose in Google Translate.
+You now have a properly formatted strings.xml file in <i>output/strings.xml</i> that is an exact copy of the one you started with except it has the content for whatever foreign language you chose in Google Translate.

 When running this again (for another language you want to support), you can skip to step 5 with the content for your new language.
 Steps 1-4 are only required the FIRST time the program runs.

+Hope this can help you!